BriefRobotics/sketchbot/docs/phi.md

 What value can we use that will be in perfect balance; filling all the space without overlapping?
 If you think about it, what we want is a rectangle from which we can subtract a square and get a rectangle _in the same proportions_.

 Hey, didn't we say earlier that 1 + 1/φ = φ?
 That's what we want!
-If a rectangle is 1 by φ and we subtract and 1 by 1 square from it, that leave a 1 by (φ - 1) rectangle and 1 / (φ - 1) = φ!
+If a rectangle is 1 by φ and we subtract and 1 by 1 square from it, that leaves a 1 by (φ - 1) rectangle and 1 / (φ - 1) = φ!
 Okay, _that's_ cool!

 Let's plug in the φ variable we calculated earlier using Fibonacci ratios:

 ![Square fractal phi sketch](media/square_fractal_phi_sketch.png)
 ![Square fractal phi sim](media/square_fractal_phi_sim.png)

-Fits _perfectly_!
+Fits absolutely _perfectly_!

 ## Nautilus